marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 # --- Environment Definition ---
 class IsaacLabTutorialEnv(DirectRLEnv):
-    # Links this environment to its configuration class
+    # cgf Links this environment to its configuration class
+    # cfg: IsaacLabTutorialEnvCfg is just an annotation that says “cfg is expected to be an instance of the class IsaacLabTutorialEnvCfg.”
+It throws warnings If you’re using a type checker like mypy, Pyright, or an IDE (VSCode, PyCharm)
     cfg: IsaacLabTutorialEnvCfg

     def __init__(self, cfg: IsaacLabTutorialEnvCfg, render_mode: str | None = None, **kwargs):